slatedocs/slate/source/index.html.md

 This is the paid service url **wss://api.suredbits.com/exchange/v0** on mainnet.

-This is the free version ufl **wss://test.api.suredbits.com/exchange/v0** on testnet.
+This is the free version url **wss://test.api.suredbits.com/exchange/v0** on testnet.

 ## Overview